-Work started in 2015/16 on a waste composition analysis which would inform our work, however, the planned strategy refresh has been overtaken by the Strategic Review (para 1.3) which will look at the whole system of collection, treatment and disposal.
-It is therefore intended that work undertaken so far will inform the Strategic Review, and once the outcome of this review is known, we will recommence the planned joint strategy refresh.
+Work on a waste composition analysis was completed in 2016-17 and this will inform our work.
+However, the planned strategy refresh has been overtaken by the Strategic Review which has looked at the whole system of collection, treatment and disposal.
+It is therefore intended that work undertaken so far will inform the implementation of the Strategic Review, once the outcome of this review is known.
+Thereafter, we will recommence the planned joint strategy refresh.